rubyforgood/human-essentials/doc/architecture/overview.md

 #### Line Items
 These are the most common, and are used polymorphically for numerous models.
 The name "line item" was chosen because a "line item" is a single line on a list of items, perhaps found on a manifest or roster.
 In this application, line items are like a plain box, labeled with an item type, that some number of items are put into.
 That labeled box can only hold that kind of item, it can also hold negative quantities of that item.

-Line Items are used in Donations, Distributions, Adjustments, Transfers, Purchases, and generally any place where inventory is being moved somehow.
+Line Items are used in Donations, Distributions, Adjustments, Transfers, Purchases, and generally any place where inventory is being listed somehow.

 The behaviors of Line Items are consistent enough that the logic has been captured largely in the [Itemizable](/rubyforgood/human-essentials/blob/master/app/models/concerns/itemizable.rb) model concern.